laboratoiredebiophotonique/transient_grating_artifact_filter/README.md

-Transient gradient artifact filtering in the Fourier domain
+Transient gradient artifact filtering in the Fourier domain from 2D time-resolved spectroscopy map

-Separate an image into "smooth" and "periodic" components as per [Moisan, 2010] to reduce the effect of the "cross" pattern in the Discrete Fourier transform due to the non-periodic nature of the image (see https://github.com/sbrisard/moisan2011), then filter the artifact from the periodic component in the Fourier domain using an ellipse with a rectangular cutout at the center to preserve the low-frequency content of the image data, recombine the filtered periodic component with the smooth component to generate the filtered image.
+First separate the input image (time-resolved spectroscopy map) into "smooth" and "periodic" components as per [Moisan, 2010] to reduce the effect of the "cross" pattern in the Discrete Fourier transform due to the non-periodic nature of the image (see https://github.com/sbrisard/moisan2011), then filter the artifact from the periodic component in the Fourier domain using an ellipse with a rectangular cutout at the center to preserve the low-frequency content of the baseline data, and finally recombine the filtered periodic component with the smooth component to generate the filtered map.
+NB: the moisan2011 python package must be installed explicitly.

-The data image data are read from a matlab format file from the *data* subdirectory, the results are written to the *output* subdirectory.
+The data are read from a matlab format file from the *data* subdirectory, the results are written to the *output* subdirectory.

-NB: the moisan2011 package must be installed explicitly

-Calling the script:
+Calling the script: *transient_grating_artifact_filter(fname, λ0_pump, artifact_extent_λ, artifact_extent_t, threshold_ellipse, threshold_cutout, filter_fill_ellipse)*
-transient_grating_artifact_filter(...)

 Function parameters: